BND Hamburger Icon

 • Awareness (top of the funnel).
 This stage begins after a person comes into contact with your company and connects in some way.
 At this point, they may just be learning about your business and its products and services.
 You should make an effort to understand potential customers’ needs.
 This stage lends itself to blog posts, social media posts, podcasts, e-books, videos and infographics.

 • Consideration (middle of the funnel).
-In this stage, things start to get more serious.
+At this stage, things start to get more serious.
 Potential customers may begin to understand how your products or services could work for them, and they start to consider purchasing them.
 This is a good time to build trust with your leads.
-You can engage them with events, webinars, emails, whitepapers and case studies.
+You can engage them with events, webinars, emails, white papers and case studies.

 • Purchase (bottom of the funnel).
 This is when you persuade your leads to purchase from you, and it’s an opportunity to create loyal customers.
 Content in this stage includes coupons, product features, use cases, product comparison pages, testimonials and pricing pages.